Benefits for sick or disabled people and carers

 Disability benefits for people in or out of work

-If you are under aged 65 and have a long-term health condition or disability, you may qualify for Personal Independence Payment (PIP).
+If you are under State Pension age and have a long-term health condition or disability, you may qualify for Personal Independence Payment (PIP).
 This can be paid to you whether or not you are working and it isn't affected by income or savings.

-If you are aged 65 or over, you could get Attendance Allowance instead.
+If you are State Pension age you could get Attendance Allowance instead.

 If you have a child who has a disability or a long term condition/illness, they may be able to get Disability Living Allowance.